-People with GAD who take Gabapentin have shown to be less irritable, reduce the use of alcohol as self-medication, have fewer depression symptoms, feel less anxious anticipating the future, improve in phobic avoidance (going out in public more and experiencing a significant decrease in panic disorder and reduction of panic attacks).
+People with GAD who take Gabapentin have been shown to be less irritable, reduce the use of alcohol as self-medication, have fewer depression symptoms, feel less anxious anticipating the future, improve in phobic avoidance (going out in public more, and experience a significant decrease in panic disorder and reduction of panic attacks).

 Gabapentin is an anticonvulsant drug that is primarily used to treat seizures and the pain that follows after an episode of shingles.
 Gabapentin is considered an off-brand drug used to treat anxiety.
 Neurontin is the most common brand name for Gabapentin, as well as Horizant and Gralise.
-Gabapentin has shown to help people with sleeping better, as insomnia is a symptom of anxiety.
+Gabapentin has been shown to help people sleep better, as insomnia is a symptom of anxiety.

 Like all medications, there are several side effects to taking Gabapentin.
 Side effects that you experience are relative to your personal reaction to the drug.
 Everyone is different, so you may not experience side effects that others do or don’t.
 Some side effects can be nausea, vomiting, tremors, dizziness, sleepiness, double vision, loss of control of bodily movements, fluid retention, difficulty speaking, jerky movements, unusual eye movements, double vision, and unsteadiness.